Rules in Other Languages

 Why do we need rules?

-Minimum size limits are set to allow all fish the opportunity to breed at least once before they can be kept by fishers.
-Return all undersized fish to the water.
+Minimum size limits allow fish to breed before they can be caught.
+You must immediately return all undersized fish to the water.
 It is an offence to possess undersize fish even if they are no longer alive -

 Bag and Possession Limits